Tony Buffomante: Racing career

 In 1997 Buffomante ran the pro Star Mazda series full time.
 The driver dominated the season winning eight races.
 But without a major sponsor Buffomante was not able to go up the racing ladder.
 For 1998 Buffomante competed in the Night before the 500 Star Mazda race.
 The young driver dominated the race winning it from pole position.
 He also ran in the SCCA Star Mazda division winning the National Championship Runoffs.
 Buffomante took sabbatical in 1999 due to budget problems.
 He returned for 2000 in the USF2000 with Archangel Motorsports.
 The season started excellent at Phoenix International Raceway.
 Buffomante finished the first race of the season in second place, behind series champion Aaron Justus.
 He missed a number of rounds due to technical difficulties.
 He eventually finished fifteenth in the series championship, in front of Harold Primat.

 For 2001 Buffomante started in the American Power Boat Association.
 In his rookie season Buffomante finished fourth in the APBA Pro Series.
 In 2002 he won the Great Lakes Silver Cup Series in the Factory I class in a Mercruiser HP 500 powered Warlock.
 Buffomante won the title again in 2003 and 2004.

 Buffomante returned to auto racing in 2005 in the amateur based Factory Five Challenge sanctioned by NASA.
 He won three NASA National Championship in a row, two in the Factory Five Challenge, one in the Touring 2 class.
 The years after he ran in the Grand-Am sanctioned Ford Mustang Challenge.
 He finished fourth in the inaugural season standings.
 Buffomante won races in the series in 2009 and 2010 before continuing in the Continental Tire Sports Car Challenge in 2011 and 2012.
 In his Ford Mustang his best result was a seventh place at Lime Rock Park.

 In 2013 Buffomante joined the revived Trans-Am Series in the TA2 class.
 In 2013 he only competed at Mosport Park scoring a triple crown, winning the race from pole position and scoring the fastest lap.
 After another partial Trans-Am, and partial Pirelli World Challenge season in 2014, Buffomante joined Trans-Am full time for 2015.
 He scored two podium finished in the last three races of the season finished eighth in the season standings.
 He won the 2016 TA2 championship.

 Personal

 Buffomante is an alumnus of the University of Notre Dame where he studied Management and Computer Science.
 After graduating in 1994 the New Yorker joined Arthur Andersen for two years.
 In 1996 Buffomante joined Sears Roebuck in the IT Audit and IT Security divisions.
 In 2020, after several years at KPMG, Buffomante joined global IT services company Wipro as a Senior Vice President and Global Head of Cybersecurity & Risk Services.

-In May 1998 Buffomante was engaged to Nita Malkani, getting married in February 1999.
+In May 1998, Buffomante was engaged to Nita Malkani, getting married in February 1999.

+Buffomante's son, Gian, currently races full-time in the Trans Am Series.